By Frank Miles –FoxNews.com

 The Associated Press contributed to this report.

-Frank Miles is a reporter and editor covering geopolitics, military, crime, technology and sports for FoxNews.com.
-His email is [email protected]
+Frank Miles is a reporter and editor covering sports, tech, military and geopolitics for FoxNews.com.
+He can be reached at [email protected]